Monthly Tech-Tip from Tony Hansen SignUp

 Glossary Glaze Compression

-In ceramics, glazes are under compression when they have a lower thermal expansion that the body they are on.
-A little compression is good, alot is bad.
+In ceramics, glazes are under compression when they have a lower thermal expansion than the body.
+A little compression strengthens ware, too much can weaken and even fracture it.

 Glossary Majolica